The interconnected world

 The development and rollout of the new platform will happen in stages.

-“What we’re providing is mission-critical software,” says Goubert.
-“Like a company will not change their ERP (Enterprise Resource Planning software) overnight, we are deeply embedded into the way our customers operate.
+“Like a company will not change their ERP (Enterprise Resource Planning software) overnight, we are deeply embedded in the way our customers operate.
 This is a transformation that’s going to take a bit of time.
-So, it’s an important conversation, it’s an important decision, but they have to get there because of the pressure from the market and regulators.
+So, it’s an important conversation, an important decision, but they have to get there due to the pressure from the market and regulators.”

 “They already feel the pain, having to deal with too many solutions.
-And most of them are already using one or more of our solutions, so transitioning is easier than changing completely to a new solution.”
+And most of them are already using one or more of our solutions, so transitioning is easier than changing to a completely new solution.”

-Goubert says this will be a game changer over time.
-“Our value proposition is ‘let’s work together to level up your whole operation’.
-What it brings you out of the box is simplification, which brings operational efficiency, and then how it will evolve in the future is that it will give you the capacity to start making data-driven decisions to drive even more operational efficiency.
+“Our value proposition is this: let’s work together to level up your entire operation.
+What it brings out of the box is simplification, leading to operational efficiency.
+As it evolves, it will give you the capacity to start making data-driven decisions to drive even more operational efficiency.

 “For the first time we can say: let us really leverage the power of technology to simplify your work, and instead of your people spending hours doing administrative work and reconciling databases between different systems, let’s have them doing high value work that will make them more productive, happier and motivated.
 At the same time this will help you have way more operational efficiency, which will be what every single company wants.”